-... public health protection
+...public health protection

-In a world where an estimated 3 million people die every year from preventable waterborne disease, our water system allows us to drink from any public tap with a high assurance of safety.
+In a world where an estimated 3 million people die every year from preventable waterborne disease, our water system allows us to drink from any public tap in the District with a high assurance of safety.
 SRWD water supplies meet rigorous federal and state health protective standards.

-... fire protection
+...fire protection